 It is already the second month of 2017 and it is already showing this year is the year of the thrash!
-With Kreator’s Gods Of Violence and Sepulutura’s Machine Messiah released in January, both are classic examples why the genre will never go down without a fight.
+With Kreator’s Gods Of Violence and Sepulutura’s Machine Messiah released in January, both are perfect examples why the genre will never go down without a fight.
 Now it is time for another thrash/speed heavyweight to show the spirit of cheap beer and denim is still alive.
-I am speaking of course, of the mighty Overkill with their latest album, The Grinding Wheel, released via Nuclear Blast.
+I am speaking of course of the mighty Overkill with their latest album, The Grinding Wheel, released via Nuclear Blast.
 Time to give this giant a well deserved review.

-Key Tracks: Our Finest Hour, Come on Heavy, Red White and Blue.
+Key Tracks: Come On Heavy, Our Finest Hour, Red White and Blue.

 Overkill is currently on a North American tour w/ Nile, Amorphis and Swallow The Sun.